vmware/weathervane/doc/userDocs/usersGuide.md

 There must be at least one [StorageClass](#storageclass) defined on the application cluster to be used for this persistent storage.
 Examples for different storage providers are available at this link (https://kubernetes.io/docs/concepts/storage/storage-classes/).
+A StorageClass Provisioner might have its own [prerequisites](#storageclass-prereq).

 In the Weathervane config file, there are multiple *StorageClass* parameters that should be updated with names defined on your cluster.
 All services may use the same StorageClass, or you can use a different StorageClass for each service.